tomohisaota/BTKInjector/README.md

                     return o;
                 }];
 ```
 It is hard to build those object because of chicken or egg problem.
-But BTKInjector solve the problem by injecting lazy loading proxy object.
+But BTKInjector solves the problem by injecting lazy loading proxy object.
 Injected proxy does not load dependency until necessary, but acts just like instance.

-Injector and Proxy is carefully designed to support **multi-threading environment without any lock.**
+Injector and Proxy are carefully designed to support **multi-threading environment without any lock.**

 ## Interfaces
 Protocol defintion is self-explaining.